 For ethanol, Slootman et al.~{\cite{slootman2024accurate}} performed an extensive benchmark for a set of 200 configurations and reported an RMSE of 3.055 kcal mol$^{-1}$ \AA$^{-1}$ for VMC forces based on a fully optimized Jastrow Slater wavefunction.
-Although our ethanol configurations are not identical to theirs and a strict one-to-one comparison is not possible, our ethanol RMSE, 3.64 kcal mol$^{-1}$ \AA$^{-1}$, is close to their value.
-This demonstrates that, {\it even without optimizing the determinant part}, correcting the non-variational term can achieve force accuracies comparable to those obtained with fully optimized wavefunctions, thereby reducing computational cost.
-Benzene and malonaldehyde similarly show RMSEs in the order of 3 kcal mol$^{-1}$ \AA$^{-1}$.
-Slootman et al.~{\cite{slootman2024accurate}} found that achieving force accuracy of $\sim$ 1 kcal mol$^{-1}$ \AA$^{-1}$ relative to CCSD(T) generally requires DMC.
-While the present Lagrangian technique is, in principle, applicable to DMC, a full DMC implementation lies beyond the scope of this paper and is left for future work.
+Our ethanol RMSEs, 2.549(9)~kcal mol$^{-1}$ \AA$^{-1}$ with the frozen DFT orbitals and 2.455(9) ~kcal mol$^{-1}$ \AA$^{-1}$ with the fully optimized Jastrow Slater wavefunction, are better than their values.
+This improvement is probably due to the much larger Jastrow factor used in this study.
+We note that our ethanol configurations are not identical to theirs; thus, a strict one-to-one comparison is not possible.
+If one pursues the force accuracy of $\sim$ 1 kcal mol$^{-1}$ \AA$^{-1}$ relative to CCSD(T), DMC calculations would be required, as revealed by Slootman et al.~{\cite{slootman2024accurate}}.
+While the present Lagrangian technique is applicable to DMC force calculations in principle, a full DMC implementation is beyond the scope of this paper and is left for future work.